Sulphur Crisis of 1840

-The Sulphur Crisis of 1840 (also known as the Sulphur War of 1840 or Anglo-Neapolitan Sulphur Crisis) was a conflict between the Kingdom of the Two Sicilies and the United Kingdom.
-In the 19th century, the Kingdom of the Two Sicilies maintained a large sulphur mining industry and was responsible for most of the world's production.
-In industrialising, British demand for sulphur increased considerably.
-The nation had a very favourable treaty with the Two Sicilies, negotiated in 1816.
-The Sulphur Crisis of 1840 occurred when King Ferdinand II gave a monopoly of the sulphur industry to a French firm.
-The British argued it violated the 1816 trade agreement.
-A peaceful solution was eventually negotiated by France.
+The Sulphur Crisis of 1840 (also known as the Sulphur War of 1840 or Anglo-Neapolitan Sulphur Crisis) was a diplomatic dispute between the United Kingdom and the Kingdom of the Two Sicilies.
+In the 19th century, the Sicilians maintained a large sulphur mining industry and were responsible for most of the world's production.
+As a result of the Industrial Revolution, British demand for sulphur increased considerably.
+Britain had a very favourable treaty with the Two Sicilies that had been negotiated in 1816.
+The crisis occurred when Ferdinand II of the Two Sicilies gave a monopoly over the Sicilian sulphur industry to a French firm, which the British argued violated the 1816 trade agreement.
+A peaceful resolution was eventually negotiated by France.

 Background

 Sulphuric acid is one of the most important chemicals in the world.
 It is used to manufacture fertiliser, and is also important in mineral processing and oil refining.
 It has a wide range of end applications including as an electrolyte in lead-acid batteries and in dehydrating compounds.
-Demand surged during the industrial revolution, as the acid is used in finishing textiles.
+Demand surged during the Industrial Revolution, as the acid is used in finishing textiles.
 Between 1832 and 1836, sulphur production doubled.
 Until the invention of the Frasch process in 1891, sulphur extracted from volcanic rock in Sicily by the Sicilian method made up the vast majority of the world's production.
 In 1816, a treaty between the Two Sicilies and Great Britain was signed that gave British merchants large concessions, such as a 10% reduction in the customs duty due on imports from and exports to Britain, and gave British merchants a large advantage trading in Southern Italy.
 It also gave Britain most favoured nation status.
 The British defended their rights zealously and attempted to negotiate a new treaty that was even more favourable to them.